tuanht/js-crawl/README.md

 `PagesManager.setPage` function will set page in param and display it to user.
 If re-set the page, function `refresh` will be call automatically.

+### Unit testing

+This application use jQuery's qunit as unit test.
+Open index.html file in test/ directory to run unit test.

+`getImageNativeSize` test case may fail several times because the image is not cached at the first times run, or until you open these images in your browser that run unit test.